 A focus on leadership is implicit in these classes to help develop a clearer understanding of the increased responsibility placed on students to take prime ownership of their learning and subsequent actions in all that they do in and out of the classroom.

-The College compliments its curriculum offerings with linked workshops provided by Elevate Education including Study Sensei and Ace Your Exams at Years 11 and 12 respectively to optimise student outcomes at these levels.
+The College compliments its curriculum offerings with linked workshops provided by Elevate Education to optimise student outcomes in Senior years.